Emily Ilyes

 Office Wygal 225

-Emily currently holds the Principal Second Violin position with the Johnstown Symphony Orchestra in Johnstown, PA.
-She is also a member of the First Violin Section of the Roanoke Symphony Orchestra in Roanoke, VA, and has sat as acting Assistant Concertmaster and acting Principal Second Violin.
-In addition to her orchestral experience, Emily is the core First Violinist of the Chrysalis Chamber Players, a string quartet with international trumpet soloist Mary Elizabeth Bowden.
-The group has performed coast to coast throughout the United States.
+Emily currently serves as the Principal Second Violin position with the Johnstown Symphony Orchestra in Johnstown, PA, and is a member of the First Violin Section with the Roanoke Symphony in Roanoke, VA, where she has also served as acting Assistant Concertmaster and acting Principal Second Violin.

-In addition to her solo career, Emily is also passionate about music education.
-She is a member of the music faculty at Longwood University as the Assistant Professor of Strings where she teaches violin, viola, and directs the university's Chamber orchestra.
-Before teaching at the collegiate level, Emily taught orchestra at the elementary through high school levels in both public and private schools throughout Pennsylvania, Virginia, Texas and West Virginia.
-She is a sought-after orchestral clinician and adjudicator.
+Most recently, Emily performed as a soloist for the College Music Society’s MidAtlantic Conference at Virginia State University in March of 2026.
+In addition to her career as a soloist, Emily is also passionate about music education.
+She is a member of the music faculty at Longwood University as the Assistant Professor of Strings where she teaches violin, viola and directs the university’s Chamber Orchestra.

 Navigation